Professor Fisher's slides on this topic in PDF (password required)

 Let's abbreviate this into the syllogism like this:

-This simply means that if the premises are true, then the conclusion is also.
+This simply means that if the premises are true, then the conclusion is also true.

 One especially useful sort of argument is a deductively valid argument.
 (This is often abbreviated as "valid argument" or sometimes as "deductive argument.")
 Deductively valid arguments are arguments in which the premises, if true, would be the strongest possible evidence that the conclusion is true.
 Indeed these arguments provide the following guarantee: if the premises are true, then the conclusion must be true as well.